Zunaeed-Imran/ShopEasy/README.md

 # ShopEasy
-i will make a frontend and bacaend project. with laravel and react.
+i will make a frontend and backend project. with laravel and react.

 ### Laravel Project clone process
 - composer update